jace-ys/sentry-operator/README.md

 ## Limitations

 - The Sentry API doesn't provide endpoints for managing the members of a team.
 This limits the usefulness of the `Team` CRD as you'll still need to manually add and delete team members via the Sentry UI.
-- Changing a project's team via the Sentry API has been [deprecated](https://docs.sentry.io/api/projects/put-project-details).
+- Changing a project's team via the Sentry API has been [deprecated](https://docs.sentry.io/api/projects/put-project-details/).
 To do this, you'll need to manually update the team via the Sentry UI, and update your `Project` spec accordingly to reflect the change.

-## Issues

-If you have any questions, encounter any bugs, or would like to propose any features, please [create an issue in this repository](https://github.com/jace-ys/sentry-operator/issues/new).

 ## Contributing